Other Names: Amstaff, American Staffy, American staff

 Common Diseases and Conditions:

-As a general rule, the Amstaff is quite a healthy breed.
+The Amstaff or American Staffy is quite a healthy breed as a general rule.
 They’re stocky by nature, but are prone to obesity, particularly in old age.

 They suffer from general dog-related illnesses, such as hip and elbow dysplasia and luxating patella.
 These are common to many purebred dogs, and should be tested for at a young age.